jeti20/VR-Shooter/README.md

 - Added function to destroy all spawned cubes after time is over
 - Added that this time is displaying how much time is left

+17.08.2023
+- Main Menu clean up - modidify scripts for main menu for being more understandable
+- Added sound for blasting cubes
+- Added sound for shooting

 To add:
 - Main menu: